mcjon3z/legion/README.md

 > NOTE: Docker versions of Legion are *unlikely* to work when run as root or under a root X!

 ### Docker method

+**Note:** As of September 2025, the Docker images have been updated to use the official `python:3.10` base image with all required system dependencies (Qt6, git, etc.) installed via `apt-get`.
+If you previously relied on a custom or private base image, you no longer need access to it.
+See `docker/Dockerfile` for details.

 Docker method includes support for various environments, choose the one that works for you.